TLC: Tables, Ladders & Chairs (2014): Storylines

 At Survivor Series, Big Show turned on Team Cena by knocking out John Cena during their match, prompting Seth Rollins to pin and eliminate Cena.
-On the November 24 edition of Raw, Team Cena member Erick Rowan confronted Big Show and attacked him.
-On the December 1 edition of Raw, Rowan defeated Big Show by disqualification after Big Show attacked Rowan with steel steps, but later in the show, Rowan would knock out Big Show with steel steps with the help of Cena, Dolph Ziggler, and Ryback.
-On the December 2 episode of Main Event, it was announced that Rowan will face Big Show in a Steel Stairs match at TLC.
+On the following episode of Raw, Team Cena member Erick Rowan confronted Big Show and attacked him.
+On the December 1 episode of Raw, Rowan defeated Big Show by disqualification after Big Show attacked Rowan with steel steps, but later in the show, Rowan would knock out Big Show with steel steps with the help of Cena, Dolph Ziggler, and Ryback.
+On the December 2 episode of Main Event, it was announced that Rowan would face Big Show in a Steel Stairs match at TLC.
 Additionally, the PPV was renamed "TLC: Tables, Ladders, Chairs...and Stairs" in recognition of the stairs match.

-On the November 17 edition of Raw, Luke Harper defeated Dolph Ziggler to win the Intercontinental Championship with the help of Seth Rollins, Jamie Noble and Joey Mercury.
-After Survivor Series, Harper would be forced to defend the title against Ziggler on the November 28th and December 5 editions of Smackdown, but Harper would lose via countout and disqualification respectively to retain the title.
+On the November 17 episode of Raw, Luke Harper defeated Dolph Ziggler to win the Intercontinental Championship with the help of Seth Rollins, Jamie Noble and Joey Mercury.
+After Survivor Series, Harper would be forced to defend the title against Ziggler on the November 28 and December 5 episodes of SmackDown, but Harper would lose via countout and disqualification respectively to retain the title.
 After Harper retained the title for the second time against Ziggler, Harper attempted to attack Ziggler with a ladder, but Ziggler countered and attacked Harper, prompting Santino Marella to announce a ladder match between the two for the title at TLC.

-On the November 28 edition of SmackDown, The New Day (Big E, Kofi Kingston and Xavier Woods) made their debut.
-On the December 1 edition of Raw, Big E and Kingston eliminated Gold and Stardust from the Tag Team Turmoil match, but Gold and Stardust later distracted The New Day and caused them to be eliminated from the bout.
-On the December 8 edition of Raw, it was announced that Big E and Kingston would face Gold and Stardust on the TLC Kickoff Show.
+On the November 28 episode of SmackDown, The New Day (Big E, Kofi Kingston, and Xavier Woods) made their debut.
+On the December 1 episode of Raw, Big E and Kingston eliminated Gold and Stardust from the Tag Team Turmoil match, but Gold and Stardust later distracted The New Day and caused them to be eliminated from the bout.
+On the December 8 episode of Raw, it was announced that Big E and Kingston would face Gold and Stardust on the TLC Kickoff Show.

-On the December 1 edition of Raw, Jack Swagger found his mentor, Zeb Colter, beaten up in a corridor.
+On the December 1 episode of Raw, Jack Swagger found his mentor, Zeb Colter, beaten up in a corridor.
 United States Champion Rusev admitted to have attacked Colter, which resulted in Swagger attacking Rusev.
-On the December 8 edition of Raw, it was announced that Rusev would defend the championship against Swagger at TLC.
+On the December 8 episode of Raw, it was announced that Rusev would defend the championship against Swagger at TLC.

 Event

 Pre show

 The TLC: Tables, Ladders, Chairs... and Stairs Kickoff pre-show included the Kickoff panel of Renee Young, Booker T, Paul Heyman, and Alex Riley previewing the matches.
-Also on the Kickoff show, The New Day (Big E and Kofi Kingston) (accompanied by Xavier Woods) defeated Gold and Stardust in a tag team match.
+Also on the Kickoff show, The New Day (Big E and Kofi Kingston) (accompanied by Xavier Woods) took on Gold and Stardust in a tag team match.
+In the end, Big E and Kingston performed the Midnight Hour on Rhodes to win the match.